bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

-In IPFS, files are addressed by the cryptographic hash of their content and meta data, like objects in Git, rather than a file path or web address decided by a human, the content-hash becomes a file's "name".
+In IPFS, files are addressed by the cryptographic hash of their content and meta data, like objects in Git, rather than a file path or web address decided by a human, the content-hash becomes a file’s “name”.
 This is convenient for programmatically addressing files, but supremely un-human-readable.